-Well done you.
-You finished your exams, that stress ball is now digested and out of the system and you are ready to start your new beginnings.
+Time to close those chapters.
+You finished your exams, that stress ball is now digested and out of the system.
+You are ready to start your new beginnings.
 Or you are no longer a student and are like I once was; waiting for the New Years to apply any changes that you have already attempted in the previous five New Years.

-It is time to really look after your mental well-being now that you have managed to push it to its brink with the last minute cramming sessions.
-End of year exams just equips you with a ball of stress that acts as a carry-on until it is time to graduate, at which point the knot finally loosens.
-We get stressed about the revision, the constant questioning of whether what you are cramming in is actually going to be in the exams, whether it is entering your brain at all because it most certainly doesn’t feel like it is and eventually just sitting it through and suffering through the remorse of not having done more, sooner (even if you did).
+It is time to really look after your mental well-being now that you have managed to push it to its brink.
+What with the last minute cramming sessions.
+End of year exams just equips you with a ball of stress, It acts as a carry-on until it is time to graduate, at which point the knot finally loosens.
+We get stressed about the revision, the constant questioning of whether what you are cramming in is actually going to be in the exams.
+Whether it is entering your brain at all because it most certainly doesn’t feel like it is.
+Eventually just sitting it through and suffering through the remorse of not having done more, sooner (even if you did).
 When that climax passes, you will find yourself with a tonne of time for self-analysis as to what to do next.

 There’s a good chance you took subjects or even degrees based on terrible reasoning, much like I did.
 You see, I was a humanities type of student, drawn to what many like to describe as ‘soft options’.
 That was all I knew about myself and by the time I cleared high school and browsing the web searching for what I could possibly study for the next 3 or 4 years of my life.
 I took a terrible route to figure that one out; I approached the dilemma by identifying what I definitely didn’t want to do (maths, physics, chemistry etc.) and went by what cropped out of that search.
 Then I decided to go with what sounded the coolest (I know).
 Not once did it occur to me to rearrange that question.
 What do I want to do?
 What do I want to become?
 What do I enjoy?